carpentries/carpentries.org/content/posts/2026/04/how-the-carpentries-community-multiplies-skills-worldwide.md

 ### Upcoming Information Sessions

 **Session 1**

-Tuesday, 21 April, 2026
+* Tuesday, 21 April, 2026 at 16:30 UTC
-16:30 UTC
-Check your local time and [register here](https://pretix.carpentries.org/community-events/community-sessions/745/)
+* Check your local time and [register here](https://pretix.carpentries.org/community-events/community-sessions/745/).

 **Session 2**

-Wednesday, 22 April, 2026
+* Wednesday, 22 April, 2026 at 09:00 UTC
-09:00 UTC
-Check your local time and [register  here](https://pretix.carpentries.org/community-events/community-sessions/746/)
+* Check your local time and [register  here](https://pretix.carpentries.org/community-events/community-sessions/746/).

 These sessions are geared toward individuals who coordinate their organisation's Partnership with The Carpentries, or who aspire to do so in the future.